 Both QuickBooks Online users and Xero Accounting users have the ability to add payments to supplier invoices.
 Payments can be added within the accounting application and then synchronised to DEAR or added in DEAR and synced to the accounting software.
 QuickBooks Online users will sync payments automatically, but Xero users will have to ensure the correct payment settings are enabled.

-This article will explain how different types of payment are handled by DEAR and Xero.
+This article explains how different types of payment are handled by DEAR and Xero.

 - Connect Xero to DEAR Inventory (necessary).